Examples Of Medical Work Restrictions In Worker’s Comp

 Types Of Medical Work Restrictions

-A medical work restriction in a workers’ comp case modifies your job duties so you can return to work.
-You can have a work restriction caused by a disability or a preventative work restriction.
+A medical work restriction in a worker’s comp case modifies your job duties so you can return to work.
+You can have a work restriction caused by a disability or a preventive work restriction.

 A work restriction due to a disability is a job modification because you cannot do specific tasks.
 For instance, a hand and wrist injury that weakens your grip could mean you cannot lift objects more than 10 or 15 pounds.